ygaxolotl/tags-mno/README.md

-# multiscale-neural-op: Learning Fast and Grid-independent PDE Solvers
+# multiscale-neural-op: Creating Fast PDE Surrogates by Learning Resolution-variable Subgrid Parametrizations
 This repository implements multiscale neural operator.
 A fast and grid-independent surrogate model of multiscale PDEs by combining neural operators with coarse-grained simulations.

 The repository contains the code of the following papers:
-- Multiscale Neural Operator: Learning Fast and Grid-independent PDE Solvers
+- Multiscale Neural Operator: Creating Fast PDE Surrogates by Learning Resolution-variable Subgrid Parametrizations

 # Structure
 - See [here](https://github.com/drivendata/cookiecutter-data-science) for folder structure.